rhoen/nycBNB/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
+I will implement user authentication in Rails using multiple session sign in with a separate session table.
 By the end of this phase, users will be able to sign up and log in using a simple Rails form.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]